This week is s Skai and Peggy's birthday week! It's hard to believe that on August 2nd they will be 13!!

 Starch, Hydrolyzed Chicken Liver, Soybean Oil (preserved with BHA, propyl gallate and citric acid), Hydrolyzed Chicken, Powdered Cellulose, Lactic Acid, Dicalcium Phosphate, Calcium Carbonate, Glyceryl Monostearate, Potassium Chloride, Iodized Salt, Choline Chloride, vitamins (Vitamin E Supplement, L-Ascorbyl-2-Polyphosphate (source of vitamin C), Niacin, Thiamine Mononitrate, Vitamin A Supplement, Calcium Pantothenate, Biotin, Vitamin B12 Supplement, Pyridoxine Hydrochloride, Riboflavin, Vitamin D3 Supplement, Folic Acid), DL-Methionine, minerals (Ferrous Sulfate, Zinc Oxide, Copper sulfate, Manganous Oxide, Calcium Iodate, Sodium Selenite), Taurine, preserved with Mixed Tocopherols & Citric Acid, Rosemary Extract, Beta-Carotene.

 Doesn’t it make you wonder, why starch is the first ingredient and hydrolyzed chicken liver is second?
-Anyone with basic knowledge of nutrition knows that starch is one of the major factor in obesity, diabetes and research also shows the connection of high carbohydrate diet with cancer occurrence.
+Anyone with basic knowledge of nutrition knows that starch is one of the major factors in obesity, diabetes and research also shows the connection of high carbohydrate diet with cancer occurrence.
 When it comes to liver, it is common knowledge that chicken is fed large amounts of antibiotics and hormones and chicken livers are the last thing I would like to feed my dog because liver is a detox organ that accumulates toxins in the highest concentration.

 BHA is another ingredient that frightens me.
-It is a known carcinogen that should have been banned from pet food a long time ago and when it comes to soybean oil 91% of all soybeans produced are GMO.
+It is a known carcinogen that should have been banned from pet food a long time ago and when it comes to soybean oil, as of 2009 91% of all soybeans produced are GMO.
 I could go through the ingredient list for a little longer but that would be too depressing.
 Obviously, there is enough wrong with the formula to stay away from it unless you would like to fall for the rosemary extract and beta-carotene at the end of the list which is obviously supposed to make you feel good about feeding this toxic concoction called “hypoallergenic diet.”

 Dogs suffer frequent neck injuries caused by collars because they pull on the leash and people use damaging choke chains, prong or shock collars.
 It may be a surprise to you but even the regular extension leash that winds up can cause serious neck injuries especially when a dog runs and hits the end of a leash.